Rotational Equilibrium: How Weight Decay Balances Learning Across Neural Networks: Preliminaries

 \paragraph{The Effective Learning Rate:} In related literature there are multiple definitions of ``effective'' learning rates \citep{van2017l2,chiley2019online,wan2021spherical} which aim to describe how fast the neural network is being updated based on some metric.
-We use the average angular change $\eta_r$ for this purpose, but will refer to it as an \textbf{\textit{effective update size}}. \textbf{Note that the direction of $\vomega$ in Equation~\eqref{eq:neuron} controls which patterns in the inputs $\vx$ the neuron detects, and $\eta_r$ thus directly captures how fast this important aspect in the underlying functional representation of the neuron changes.} This applies to all neurons, but particularly when the weight vector is scale-invariant and the direction thus fully determines its effect.
+We use the average angular change $\eta_r$ for this purpose, but will refer to it as an \term{effective update size}. \semph{Note that the direction of $\vomega$ in \cref{eq:neuron} controls which patterns in the inputs $\vx$ the neuron detects, and $\eta_r$ thus directly captures how fast this important aspect in the underlying functional representation of the neuron changes.} This applies to all neurons, but particularly when the weight vector is scale-invariant and the direction thus fully determines its effect.
 Simple alternatives like $\|\vomega_{t+1}-\vomega_t\|$ are scale dependent and do not directly measure changes in the encoded function.
-For other parameters we use the RMS change as a measure of the update size.
+For other parameters we use the RMS change $\eta_g$ as a measure of the update size.
 This is generally not a ``functional'' update measure (which would vary based on the architecture), but still informative and easy to analyze.
-Finally we note that an update size only measures the size of individual updates but their correlation over time (affected by momentum) also influences long-term ``learning speed'', see Appendix~\ref{appx:update_size_vs_lr}.
+Finally we note that an update size only measures the size of individual updates.
+Momentum affects the correlation of the updates over time, which also influences long-term ``learning speed'', see \cref{appx:update_size_vs_lr}.